ishaaq34/Chipseq_analysis_tutorial/src/01_geo_fastq_download.md

 #  02: Getting the Raw Data (FASTQ)

 > [!NOTE]
 > **Project Context:** While this tutorial teaches you how to download data from SRA, our specific project utilizes **ENCODE** data (CEBPA, H3K27me3, H3K9ac).
-See the `README.md` for the specific file list.
 The `fastq-dl` tool is excellent for public SRA data, but ENCODE data is often downloaded directly from the ENCODE portal.
+I have used

 ## Level 1: Basic Concept